Voicings

 Dm (III) - a voicing with F in the bass, which sometimes is written Dm/F.

-Concerning Dm/F and other possibilities such Dm/A and Dm/B are to be accurate referred to as slash chords.
-A stricter definition of voicings is that the root of the chord remains the same while the other notes shifting order.
+Regarding Dm/F and other possibilities such Dm/A and Dm/B are to be accurately referred to as slash chords.
+A stricter definition of voicings is that the root of the chord remains the same while the other notes shift order.

 E major and minor voicings